Miicroo/fbgraph/README.md

 # fbgraph
 fbgraph is a messaging statistics app for facebook chats.

+## How it works:
+A long time ago (in the pre-messenger era), Facebok released a Graph API node to access a user's inbox.
+All that was required was that the user granted access for *read_page_mailboxes* and *read_mailbox* to a Facebook app, and then that app could read the messages.

 **DISCLAIMER:**
 I really do not recommend anyone to use this tool.
 It was built as a simple, private project where I could handhack files to make sure that I got all messaging stats for (some of) my facebook chats.
 I have come to realize that the app might be useful for someone, and therefore I am releasing it here, but note that it is error prone and the ways of handling data are absolutely not supported by facebook.